wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 - The complete list of queries in all the Siddhi applications that you are monitoring in your Streaming Integrator deployment.

-- The throughput of each query listed.
+- The latency of each query listed.

-- The total query count in all the Siddhi applications you have selected to monitor.
+- The total query count.

 The **Query Statistics** widget also provides a link to the **Siddhi Query Statistics** dashboard where you can [view query statistics](viewing-query-statistics.md).

+**Purpose**

+This allows you to monitor each query in your WSO2 Streaming Integrator deployment and identify the main queries to be reviewed in order to reduce the overall latency.

+!!! tip "Recommended action"
+    Identify queries with high latency and review them to use the Siddhi logic in a more efficient manner.
+You can also identify queries that are duplicated in different Siddhi applications and merge such Siddhi applications if possible to reduce system overhead

 ## Source and Source Mapper Statistics